Lockridge is an avid reader who enjoys learning about beautiful garden plants. Among other things, she has worked with a florist.

 - Insert the toothpick in the soil to make a small hole.
 Place the seed in the soil with the hardened end down and the fuzzy portion faced up.
 Insert the seed until the fuzzy part barely reaches the soil line.

-- Cover the stray with clear plastic and store in a sunny location with temperatures above 70 degrees F. Use grow lights if your area doesn’t get adequate sunlight.
+- Cover the trays with clear plastic and store in a sunny location with temperatures above 70 degrees F. Use grow lights if your area doesn’t get adequate sunlight.

 - Keep the soil moistened but not waterlogged.

-- Transplant seeds from the tray to a larger pot once the seeds have grown two seeds of true leaves.
+- Transplant seeds from the tray to a larger pot once the seeds have grown two sets of true leaves.

 - Move the pot outdoors to an area protected from the harsh afternoon sun for a few days.
 After the plant has acclimated to shifts in the weather, you can plant the bloom in the garden, or keep it inside the pot.

-- Feed the plant fertilizer regularly (per package instructions), and keep soil levels moist by not soggy.
+- Feed the plant fertilizer regularly (per package instructions), and keep soil levels moist but not soggy.

-Store indoor Gerberas near the window, but not next too the window.
+- Indoor Placement: Store indoor Gerberas near the window, but not next to the window.
 Too much direct light may scorch or wilt the plant.

 How to Harvest Seeds From a Gerbera Daisy

-Harvesting seeds for your own gerberas allows you to know exactly what color (and roughly the size) of the next Gerbera you’ll get.
+Harvesting seeds from your own Gerberas allows you to know exactly the color (and roughly the size) of the next Gerbera you’ll get.